 Mandatory modules: data journalism, essential journalism, essential journalism ethics and regulation, essential journalism e-portfolio, essential media law and regulation, journalism for a digital audience, public affairs for journalists, PR and communications for journalists

 Our remote part-time course has an intake in November.
 Lessons are held every Tuesday 6:30pm-9:30pm and every other Thursday 6:30pm-9:30pm.
-This course will be fully taught on Zoom, giving you the opportunity to join our flexible and award-winning NCTJ journalism training without the need to travel.
+This course will be fully taught on Zoom.